 - Dudley Knox Library staff from Metadata Services

-2. The Calhoun administrators will vet items for valid metadata format and, where necessary, to enhance metadata records.
+2. The Calhoun administrators will vet items for valid metadata format and, where necessary, to enhance or correct metadata records.

 Content Quality Control